k-capehart/blog/content/about/index.md

 He can usually be found reading a book, playing video games, or going for a run.
 He eagerly awaits the day when science advances far enough to allow him to do all three at once.
 He is also an aspiring writer of science fiction and fantasy.

-He lives in Central Florida with his partner and a cat who reigns supreme.
+He lives in Central Florida with his partner and a very spoiled cat.

 <meta name="viewport" content="width=device-width"/>
 <div class="row">